JuliaHoepler/MT_JH/README.md

 ## 💻 Computational Environment

-All computations were performed on a Microsoft Windows 11 Pro system with an Intel(R) Core(TM) i5-8250U CPU and 8 GB of RAM, using **R version 4.4.2**.
+All computations were performed on a Microsoft Windows 11 Pro system with an Intel(R) Core(TM) i5-8250U CPU and 8 GB of RAM.

+- **R version**: 4.4.2
+- **Python environment**: Anaconda (conda version 23.7.4)
+  - Jupyter Notebooks and Python-based synthesizers (CTGAN, TVAE, PrivBayes, etc.) were executed using the Anaconda environment.

 ---